 As many patients suffer from neck pain as from lower back pain, and many of the same conditions affect both areas of the spine.
-At The Spine Center, the same advanced surgical techniques and instrumention used to treat the lumbar spine are also used for repairing the cervical spine, including cervical decompression, cervical fusion, and small incision surgery.
-Our spine surgeons and rehabilitation experts specifically tailor all cervical spine treatments to the complex and delicate mechanics of the neck.
+At SBJS, our spine surgeons use the same advanced surgical techniques and instrumentation used to treat the lumbar spine for repairing the cervical spine, including cervical decompression, cervical fusion, and small incision surgery.
+We tailor all cervical spine treatments to the complex and delicate mechanics of the neck.

 Scoliosis refers to abnormal side-to-side (lateral) curves in the spinal column.
-When determining treatment options—such as continued observation, bracing, or corrective surgery—our Spine Center surgeons considers spinal maturity; the degree, extent, and location of the curvature; and the potential for progression.
+When determining treatment options—such as continued observation, bracing, or corrective surgery—Dr. Maddox considers spinal maturity; the degree, extent, and location of the curvature; and the potential for progression.
 Recent advances in the surgical and post-surgical treatment of scoliosis, and other spinal deformities such as kyphosis and spondylolisthesis, have greatly reduced hospital stays, the need for post-surgical bracing, and recovery time.

 Tumors and Other Serious Conditions

 For patients with tumors, infections, and other serious conditions of the spinal skeleton, we believe in a multidisciplinary approach to treatment.
-Our Spine Center surgeons consult with other specialists at Southern Bone & Joint, as well as with experts in pediatrics, oncology, and radiation therapy, to ensure the most favorable outcomes.
+Our spine surgeons consult with other specialists within our clinic, as well as with experts in pediatrics, oncology, and radiation therapy, to ensure the most favorable outcomes.